wp-plugins/flyzoo/readme.txt

 ###Flyzoo Live Chat###

-* Live Support: welcome your visitors and invite them to chat or contact you while you're offline!
+* Live Support: welcome your visitors and proactively invite them to chat or contact you while you're offline!

 * Chat Rooms: full-featured group chats with emoticons, moderation, media content preview.
 Embed a chat room into a page with a shortcode (PRO Plan)

-* Real-time Visitors Monitoring: get actionable insights about who is visiting your website to improve **customer support** and **increase sales**
+* Real-time Visitors Monitoring: get actionable insights about who is visiting your website to improve customer support and increase sales

 * Pop out Windows: chat rooms can be detached from the page and pop up to an external window for a better user experience!